-- Add Admin
+- o Add Admin

-- Edit Admin
+- o Edit Admin

 - Activate Admin (s)

-- Deactivate Admin (s)
+- o Deactivate Admin (s)

-- Delete Admin (s)
+- o Delete Admin (s)

 - Unlock Admin (s)

 - Unassigned Admins-Users imported from the AD server are displayed on the Unassigned admins page.
-You can later assign a role to these users from the portal.
+You can later

+assign a role to these users from the portal.